Art Nouveau, which began around the 1890s and continued till the start of World War I, was once an international style.

 They reflect the vision of the artist and remain relatable by including everyday shapes and structures.
 Naturally, Art Nouveau doors aren’t normally included in architectural plans anymore, but some eclectic individuals might wish to harken back to an old style.
 After all, in its heyday, the trend was incorporated in almost every building, and these markers are looked upon with fondness even today.

 Using a wide variety of materials, and sometimes resorting to bright colors, these installations set themselves apart from the run-of-the-mill.
-And automatically lead to a degree of curiosity to find out what’s happening on the other side of the door.
+And automatically leads to a degree of curiosity to find out what’s happening on the other side of the door.

 That’s all about Art Nouveau for now.
 Till next time!